nikitaDanilenko/vmm/src/RandomMatrix.md

         (y, g'') = random g'
 ```

-Random instance for the semiring of `Number`s, which simply wraps the
+Random instance for the semiring of `Number`{ .haskell}s, which simply wraps the
-creation of a value into a `Number` constructor.
+creation of a value into a `Number`{ .haskell} constructor.

 ``` { .haskell}
 instance Random a => Random (Number a) where